JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 6: Set Token Owner

-In order for you and permissioned colony members to call token methods such as `mint` and `burn` from your colony, you will need to set the colony address as the token owner.
+In order for you and permissioned colony members to call token methods such as `mint` and `burn` from within your colony, you will need to set the colony address as the token owner.

 Add the following code below `// Step 6: Set Token Owner`: